Eszter Bornemisza: Doing, doing and doing

 Eszter reminds aspiring artists to keep “Doing, doing, and doing, and making, making, and making.”

 “Even if you don’t feel that you have a gorgeous idea that you want to try, just do exercises and work with things that you fell in love with years before.
-Go to the studio and do something and usually it helps.”
+Go to the studio and do sort out earlier samples, rests of fabrics and papers from earlier works and usually it helps.”

 About the artist